- Article (1) Definitions

 4. Misdemeanors and felonies disturbing the peace or involving moral turpitude or breach of trust shall be determined by a special committee formed by a Cabinet resolution specifying its terms of reference and work and recommendation approval mechanism, based on the Minister's proposal with its membership including representatives of the concerned authorities in the State.

-Article (6) Calculation of Restitution Period
+Article (6) Calculation of Rehabilitation Period

 1. If the penalty is coupled with a non-custodial measure, then the period shall begin from the date of the release of the convict, provided that the latter complies with the non-custodial measure.